LinkedIn Data Breach

 Change Your Password

-If you haven't changed your password on this service since the breach, do so immediately.
+If you haven’t already changed the password affected by this breach, do so immediately on every account where it was used.

 Enable Two-Factor Authentication

-If 2FA is supported, add an extra layer of security to your account.
+Wherever 2FA is supported, add an extra layer of security to your account.

 After a breach every click matters.
 Guardio’s AI-powered protection is the only solution that shields you from phishing, scams, and fake logins before they cause damage.

-Try 1PasswordGet Aura for identity theft and credit protection.
+Try GuardioGet Aura for identity theft and credit protection.
 Keep your assets safe with fast fraud alerts, instant credit lock, and $1,000,000 identity theft insurance.
 Speak to a U.S. based fraud specialist 24/7.

 -